Health Gateways

 How to apply

-Candidates for the "passerelles" are admitted to one of the four branches of the health curriculum (medicine, pharmacy, dentistry, maieutics) via a regional competitive examination, without having to pass the PACES (Première Année Commune aux Études de Santé, formerly PCEM1 and PCEP1).
+Candidates for the "passerelles" are admitted to one of the four branches of the health curriculum (medicine, pharmacy, dentistry, maieutics) via a regional competitive examination, without having to pass the PACES (Première Année Commune aux Études de Santé, ex PCEM1 and PCEP1).

 This competitive examination consists of a file review and an interview for eligible candidates.

-France is divided into examination centers, designated by the Ministry, each covering several university towns.
 The Montpellier center covers the South-East region, and includes the Faculties of Medicine, Pharmacy, Odontology and Midwifery of Nice, Aix-Marseille and Montpellier-Nîmes.

 Each examining center sets up a commission made up of 12 lecturers representing the regional universities concerned, distributed as follows: 3 doctors, 3 pharmacists, 3 dental surgeons and 3 midwives.

-Selection procedure
+Selection process

 Between the end of January and the end of March: applicants submit an application to the faculty where they wish to study.
 They are not allowed to apply to more than one institution in the same year.